ilyastouyle/mathExpValidator/README.md

 >mathtokenizer: ^1.0.6

 ### Library:

->shunt: shunting function that takes string input and returns either 0 (if mismatched parentheses) or an array of objects {type, value}
->an implementation of the shunting-yard algorithm (with unary operator, and nested function support)
+>shunt: shunting function that takes string input and returns either 0 (if mismatched parentheses) or an array of objects {type, value}, an implementation of the shunting-yard algorithm (with unary operator, and nested function support)

 >validate: validating function that takes string input and returns an array:
->[0 || 1, "Error or Success message"]
+[0 || 1, "Error or Success message"]

 ### Examples: